Acquisition of 21st Century Fox by Disney: Assets

+Post-acquisition

+2019

-It was reported on March 21, 2019 that Disney would shut down the Fox 2000 Pictures studio in 2020, following the release of The Woman in the Window.
+On March 21, 2019, it was reported that Disney would shut down the Fox 2000 Pictures studio in 2020, following the release of The Woman in the Window.
 On the same day, it was reported that up to 4,000 people would lose their jobs as Disney commenced layoffs following the merger.
-The top executives given two to six months notice of being laid off include 20th Century Fox film president of domestic distribution Chris Aronson, president of worldwide marketing Pamela Levine, co-president of marketing Kevin Campbell, chief content officer Tony Sella, international distribution president Andrew Cripps, executive vice president of corporate communications Dan Berger, executive vice president of legal affairs and executive vice president of Fox Stage productions Bob Cohen and executive vice president of publicity Heather Phillips, 20th Television president Greg Meidel and Fox Consumer Products boss Jim Fielding.
+The top executives given two to six months notice of being laid off included 20th Century Fox film president of domestic distribution Chris Aronson, president of worldwide marketing Pamela Levine, co-president of marketing Kevin Campbell, chief content officer Tony Sella, international distribution president Andrew Cripps, executive vice president of corporate communications Dan Berger, executive vice president of legal affairs and executive vice president of Fox Stage productions Bob Cohen and executive vice president of publicity Heather Phillips, 20th Television president Greg Meidel and Fox Consumer Products boss Jim Fielding.
 The layoffs from Fox's Film Division continued from March, May, June, July and more recently in August 2019.
-As of July 31, 2019, the layoff totaled 250 with the lay off of several dozen employees in the production and visual effects departments with key Fox executives in this group were executive VP of feature production Fred Baron, executive VP of physical production Dana Belcastro, executive VP of post-production Fred Chandler and visual effects John Kilkenny.
+As of July 31, 2019, the layoffs totaled 250 with the layoffs of several dozen employees in the production and visual effects departments.
+Key Fox executives in this group were executive VP of feature production Fred Baron, executive VP of physical production Dana Belcastro, executive VP of post-production Fred Chandler and visual effects John Kilkenny.

-Debmar-Mercury announced on April 3 that it would end its national ad sales partnership with 20th Television, and that they would transfer their national ad sales for their first-run and off-network shows by the company to CBS Television Distribution Media Sales.
-Disney's ESPN unit acquired on April 10 a package of rights to the Big 12 Conference in college athletics that had previously been held by Fox.
-On April 15, 2019, Hulu acquired AT&T's 9.5% stake in Hulu for $1.43 billion, with Disney and NBCUniversal co-owning the share.
+Debmar-Mercury announced on April 3 that it would end its national ad sales partnership with 20th Television, and transfer its national ad sales for its first-run and off-network shows by the company to CBS Television Distribution Media Sales.
+On April 10, Disney's ESPN unit acquired a package of rights to the Big 12 Conference in college athletics that had previously been held by Fox.
+On April 15, Hulu acquired AT&T's 9.5% stake in its service for $1.43 billion, with Disney and NBCUniversal co-owning the share.